minprog/app-studio/40 Projects/20 Evil Hangman (iOS)/10 Specification.md

 ### Implementation Details.

 *   Your app’s UI should be sized for an iPhone or iPod touch (i.e., 320 × 480 points) with support for, at least, UIInterfaceOrientationPortrait.
-However, if you or your partner owns an iPad and would prefer to optimize your app for it (i.e., 768 × 1024 points), you may, so long as you inform your TF prior to this project’s deadline.
+However, if you own an iPad and would prefer to optimize your app for it (i.e., 768 × 1024 points), you may, so long as you inform your TF prior to this project’s deadline.
 *   You must use the contents of words.plist as your universe of possible words.
 You’re welcome, but not required, to transform it into some other format (e.g., SQLite).
 *   Your app must come with default values for the flipside’s two settings; those defaults should be set in NSUserDefaults with registerDefaults:.
 Anytime the user changes those settings, the new values should be stored immediately in NSUserDefaults (so that changes are not lost if the application is terminated).
 *   You must implement each of the flipside’s numeric settings with a UISlider.
 Each slider should be accompanied by at least one UILabel that reports its current value (as an integer).